TylerPohn/intelligent-ops-dashboard/docs/PITCH-SCRIPT.md

 ## Objection Handling

 **"Why not use Gainsight/ChurnZero?"**
 → "Those cost $500-2,000/month per user and charge per customer.
 We're 10-40× cheaper with ML-powered predictions.
-Our TensorFlow model analyzes 46 features every 5 minutes.
+Our TensorFlow model analyzes 46 features every minute.
 Most platforms update daily at best."

 **"Can it scale beyond 1,000 customers?"**
 → "Absolutely.
 Event-driven architecture with Kinesis provides 2,000 records/sec capacity—that's 500,000× our current traffic.
 The system processes 2,000 records simultaneously through 20 parallel Lambda executions.
 DynamoDB batch writes handle millions of operations per second.
 The SageMaker endpoint processes predictions in 100ms.
 We've observed 7.5× traffic bursts in production and handled them without dropping a single event.
 The architecture scales to millions of customers with the same $52/month infrastructure cost."